KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

 ### Pre-Report Checklist
 Before generating any report, verify:
-- [ ] All required sections are included
+- [ ] All required sections are included with EXACT section names
 - [ ] Personalization references actual user responses
 - [ ] Markdown formatting is correct
 - [ ] Phase marker is accurate
 - [ ] Insights are actionable and specific
 - [ ] Tables are properly formatted
-- [ ] Course integration is natural
+- [ ] Portfolio context is appropriately integrated

 ### Error Prevention
 - Track which questions have been asked and answered